 ‘Grow through what you go through’ could be the mantra of today’s modern pilgrim.
-Trekking long distances through unknown lands, being separated from loved ones and overcoming harsh conditions are all part of the pilgrim life.
-While walking Via de la Plata—Spain’s longest pilgrimage route—I thought about how those circumstances of unknowing, loneliness and bleak forecasts parallel our challenging journey through COVID these past two years.
+Trekking long distances through unknown lands, being separated from loved ones and overcoming harsh conditions are all part of life for the Camino de Santiago pilgrim.
+While walking Via de la Plata—Spain’s longest pilgrimage route—I thought about how those circumstances of unknowing, loneliness and bleak forecasts parallel our challenging journey through COVID these past years.

 Table of Contents